 This isn’t a dissertation, though; it’s a few thousand words ruminating on a few graphs, which I acknowledge to deflect as many castigations of not having mentioned this and that as possible.
 There are boundless possible causes behind this graph.
 One is the capture of science and economics departments in the United States by corporate interests that have little inclination to reach out to feminist scholars and figuring out how experimentation can be brought to bear.
 Another is the increasing specialization across all domains that discourages anyone from doing anything not directly related to a hyperspecific focus of a PhD program.
 We could list others, but we’d be here all week.

-But while the specific, proximate causes of the growth of “bodies” and “spaces” could take up a conference, the reality of any situation involving people is this, stated in terms as commonsensical as Chomsky could possibly want:
+But while the specific, proximate causes of the growth of “bodies” and “spaces” could take up a conference, the reality of any situation involving people is this, stated in terms as commonsensical as Chomsky himself could possibly want:

 Humans are mimetic creatures; we copy shit other humans do.
 It’s the tendency that spawns a thousand New Things.
 Increasingly, for the past century, we have formed identities based on images and celebrity, and we—associating the behaviors of celebrity with the bounties of celebrity—copy what celebrities do.
 As more people copy a specific behavior, others copy the behavior not of the celebrity but of the group, and trends form.
 Academics are people, therefore they are subject to mimicking the behaviors of celebrities.
 Therefore they are subject to trends.
-And since, for many decades, an American academic’s impulse for celebration has had few plausible objects to mimic in the United States, they have looked to Paris, one of the only places in the world where intellectuals are regaled with Hollywood-level attention, and they mimicked them.
+And since, for many decades, an American academic’s impulse for celebration has had few plausible objects to mimic in the United States, they have looked to Paris, one of the only places in the world where intellectuals are regaled with Hollywood-level attention, and they mimicked them instead.
 They can use certain words to signal their intellectual, we can use certain words to signal our intellect.

 In 1974, in the New York Review of Books, the economist Robert Heilbroner (of the New School lol) wrote an admonishment that I think bears on the use of these sorts of words: “Marxism has no claim to be, and surely is not, the only mode of comprehending reality, including that aspect of reality on which it sheds a more vivid light than any other, namely, the historical and existential nature of capitalism.”